Lymphohistiocytoid Mesothelioma

 According to the American Journal of Clinical Pathology (AJCP), in the 1980s, early cases of lymphohistiocytic mesothelioma indicated that the prognosis was not favorable after several patients died within five months of treatment.

-However, later studies conducted in the 2000s showed that with the right treatment, the survival rate for those with lymphohistiocytoid mesothelioma can be extended until up to two years.
+However, later studies conducted in the 2000s showed that with the right treatment, the survival rate for those with lymphohistiocytoid mesothelioma can be extended up to two years.

 As with all cases of mesothelioma, however, it’s important to remember the survival rates vary significantly.
 Whereas one person may only survive five months, another patient may go on to live years with the right treatment, diet plan, exercise, and other healthy lifestyle choices.